-Chair’s Clinical Conference – Tuesday
+Cranial Board Preparation Clinical Conference — Tuesday

 Neuro-Oncology Conference — Friday

-A major aim of our work is to translate discoveries to the clinic through glioma vaccine clinical trials, an effort that is facilitated by the presence of a GMP ("Good Manufacturing Practices") laboratory for generating clinical grade cellular therapy reagents at the Mayo Clinic.
-We also work closely with other members of the Mayo Clinic Brain SPORE (Specialized Program of Research Excellence).
-SPORE programs are highly competitive group grants awarded by the National Cancer Institute for translational cancer research programs.
-Only three "Brain" SPORE's have been awarded nationwide, underscoring the Mayo Clinic's exceptional capacity to perform translational research in neuro-oncology.
+A major aim of our work is to translate discoveries to the clinic through glioma vaccine clinical trials, an effort that is facilitated by the presence of a Good Manufacturing Practices (GMP) laboratory for generating clinical-grade cellular therapy reagents at Mayo Clinic.
+Additionally, members of the Mayo Clinic Brain Cancer SPORE work closely with this laboratory.
+Specialized Program of Research Excellence (SPORE) grants are highly competitive group grants awarded by the National Cancer Institute for translational cancer research programs.
+Only three Brain SPOREs have been awarded nationwide, underscoring Mayo Clinic's exceptional capacity to perform translational research in neuro-oncology.